Cell–matrix interactions

 [3] Ragelle et al., Nat.
 Commun.
 2018, 9, 1184.

-Cell mechanotransduction
+Cell mechanotransduction in microniches

 Our collective knowledge of how cells sense their microenvironment through force-based interactions originates mostly from 2D studies.
 These have uncovered the mechanisms and pathways that control cell contractility, and mechano-regulation of gene expression, including the effect of mechanical memory1.
 In 3D contexts, cells develop lower forces and are under greater volumetric confinement.To understand the role of confinement in regulating cell function, we designed a microwell platform for 3D single cell niches of controlled size that can host single cells while restricting their spreading.
 We then measure how niche size and stiffness changes cell shape, cell adhesion, cell forces and downstream regulation of gene expression2.
 Cell-generated forces are estimated using Förster-based Energy Transfer (FRET) vinculin tension sensors.
 Ultimately, we will gain a better understanding of how mechano-transduction in 3D controls stem cell maintenance and differentiation.